Rivkanexus/ISPA-DRC/content/en/posts/_index.md

 # News & Blog posts

-On this page we share news about ISPA-DRC and or members, we also share interetsing posts on various important topics to and by the Internet community.
+On this page we share news about ISPA-DRC and our members, we also share interetsing posts on various important topics to and by the Internet community.

 {{< /brick_posts >}}